fasoula/data_pipeline/README.md

 ## How to run the pipeline:
 * Run the commands
-  ''' docker-compose build''' which builds all container images
+  ´docker-compose build' which builds all container images
   and
-  '''docker-compose up''' which starts the pipeline
+  ´docker-compose up which starts the pipeline